 Melatonin is a powerful sleep aid.
-Melatonin is produced naturally in the brain, by the pineal gland as a response to darkness.
+The pineal gland produces Melatonin naturally in the brain as a response to darkness.
 When the lights go out, we start to feel drowsy.
 Melatonin levels are highest just before bedtime and affect sleep cycles.
-Melatonin supplements are often used by persons who have jet-lag (traveling from one time zone to another) or by those who work during the night and sleep during the day.
+Melatonin supplements are often used by persons who have jet lag (traveling from one time zone to another) or those who work at night and sleep during the day.

 Reasons Why You Should Not Take This Drug:

-- The effects of taking Melatonin while breastfeeding are unknown, but we do know that this drug is found in breastmilk.
+- The effects of taking Melatonin while breastfeeding are unknown, but we know this drug is found in breast milk.
 Therefore, it could affect your baby’s sleep cycles as well.

 - Melatonin may also have a detrimental effect on other hormone levels.

-- Healthcare professionals believe that if a child has too much Melatonin in their systems, it could be detrimental to growth and development.
+- Healthcare professionals believe that if a child has too much Melatonin in their system, it could be detrimental to growth and development.

-- Taking Melatonin may cause you to sleep so deeply, that you do not hear your baby’s cry.
-During the first few weeks after birth, it is vital that you breastfeed on-demand to establish your milk supply.
-If you do not hear your baby crying, you might breastfeed less, and this will result in low milk supply.
+- Taking Melatonin may cause you to sleep so deeply that you do not hear your baby’s cry.
+It would be best if you breastfed on-demand during the first few weeks after birth to establish your milk supply.
+If you do not hear your baby crying, you might breastfeed less, resulting in a low milk supply.